ctu-mrs/ctu-mrs.github.io/versioned_docs/version-1.5.0/50-features/30-trajectory_generation/index.md

 For arbitrarily structured paths set the horizontal and vertical constraints equal in the [ConstraintManager](https://github.com/ctu-mrs/mrs_uav_managers).

 The input service/topic allows to override the maximum velocity and acceleration constraints.
-If overriden, the smaller values (between the user-overriden and the supplied by the [ControlManager](https://github.com/ctu-mrs/mrs_uav_managers)) will be used.
+If overridden, the smaller values (between the user-overridden and the supplied by the [ControlManager](https://github.com/ctu-mrs/mrs_uav_managers)) will be used.

 ## Dependencies